adambaranec/pulchra/docs.md

 circle 0.3 magenta [-0.5,1] rotZ(1)
 ```
 ## Effects
-`mul` divides the current scene in rows and columns
+`mul` divides the current scene in rows and columns - within their borders through the scene rendering happens repeatedly
 ### Functions
 *All parameters must not be floating-point numbers.*
 - mul **integer** - number of rows and columns is the same
 - mul **rows** **columns**
+# Using assets from the Internet
+- Perfect source of photos is e.g. [Wikimedia Commons](https://commons.m.wikimedia.org/wiki/Main_Page)
+- If you want to use a particular photo, click "More details".
+- Find the URL of the photo (if you paste the URL to a new tab, you should see the photo only) and copy it.
+- That's it!
+The only current way to use assets is setting textures to models or background photo.